SolomonAIEngineering/solomon-ai-platform/packages/solomon/supabase/README.md

 ## Overview

 This guide provides instructions to set up a local Supabase instance with essential features and third-party authentication.
 Follow the steps below to ensure your Supabase instance starts correctly and all required features are enabled.
+This is very critical to ensure the app works properly

 ## Prerequisites